ezweave/pretty-functional/chapters/one/one.md

 1. It's still using a conventional operator (the ternary) to control the flow.
 1. It's pretty verbose...
-1. It doesn't actually print anything.
+1. __It doesn't actually print anything.__

 Well, let's work backwards.

 We can make a wrapper that will do the printing for us, or we could simply put a `console.log` at the end of the `flow` arguments.
 I'm not going to do that.

-Instead, let's make a new wrapper, so we can keep our logic seperate.
+Instead, let's make a new wrapper, so we can keep our logic separate.
 This will make it a more _pure function_ even though we are just moving that logic to _another function_.
 I will explain why in a moment.

 ```js
 interface Printer {